Turkiye says terrorists set off bomb at Ankara government building

 The blast comes almost a year after six people were killed and 81 wounded in an explosion in a busy pedestrian street in central Istanbul.
 Turkiye blamed Kurdish militants for that.

-Former prime minister Shehbaz Sharif said he strongly condemned the terror attack near the Turkish Parliament in Ankara.
+Prime Minister Anwaarul Haq Kakar condemned the “dastardly terrorist attack”, saying that Pakistan stood in complete solidarity with Turkish brothers and sisters in the fight against the scourge of terrorism.

-“Our prayers are with the injured police officers for a swift recovery and the safety of our Turkish brothers and sisters,” he said.
-“The people of Pakistan express unwavering solidarity with the citizens and government of Turkiye.”
+Meanwhile, PML-N president and ex-premier Shehbaz Sharif prayed for the swift recovery of the injured policemen.
+“The people of Pakistan express unwavering solidarity with the citizens and government of Turkiye,” he said.

 More to follow